Distribution in numbers

 The largest known Kennedy surname population is currently the United States of America.
 The US Census Bureau state that in the year 2000, Kennedy was ranked 130th most common surname with 171636 individuals.
 83% of these were self-identified 'white'.
 (Previously it had been ranked 137th in a 7.2M sample from the 1990 census).
 In England and Wales it is less common, only ranking 174th with 35954 individuals in 2002 according to the Office of National Statistics.
 In Scotland a recent survey of births and deaths by the General Register Office for Scotland for the years 1999-2001 ranked Kennedy 51st most common.
 In Ireland my own survey of current telephone books show the surname ranks approximately 15th, in line with other estimates.

 Most of the maps shown on this page relate to Scotland and England; if you want to see Ireland, I have uploaded a county level distribution map from Griffiths Valuation 1848-1864, which shows the expected strongholds in the counties surrounding Tipperary in the south, and those subject to Scottish settlement in the north-east.
-More Irish distribution maps will follow shortly (November 2008).
+I have now (Dec 2011) added the Ireland 1911 census map too.

 Historic distribution in maps